apollo1321/algo_structures/README.md

-# Useful Algorithms and Data Structures
+# Algorithms and Data Structures

 The repository contains stl-style implementations of algorithms and data structures.